yuan310979/NCTU-PP/hw01/README.md

 make
 ```

-There are two arguments here in this program, which is the numbers of using cores and the number of attemps in monte carlo method.
+There are two arguments here in this program, which is the number of using cores and the number of attemps in monte carlo method.
 ``` sh
 ./pi.out <number_of_cores> <number_of_throws>
 ```